haroldship/masters-thesis-knowledge-info/README.md

  - [x] Method: mention parallelization and randomization algorithms and R packages, and AWS including which instance types and other details of execution
  - [x] Method: more rigorous math
  - [x] Method: add "relative" and "normalized" error measures
+ - [x] Results: 5.1 mention that population and incident bivariate normal is independent with equal variances (and move to Method)

 ### Fixed in version 0.6
  - [x] replace "decay rate" with sigma_p, sigma_i, etc and "spread"
  - [x] No headers on pages